lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 # Introduction {#sec-intro}

-The advent of quantum computing poses a significant threat to current cryptographic systems because traditional cryptographic signature algorithms such as RSA, DSA, and its elliptic curve variants will become vulnerable to quantum attacks ({{Section 3 of ?I-D.ietf-pquip-pqc-engineers}}).
+The advent of quantum computing poses a significant threat to current cryptographic systems because traditional cryptographic signature algorithms such as RSA, DSA, and their elliptic curve variants will become vulnerable to quantum attacks ({{Section 3 of ?I-D.ietf-pquip-pqc-engineers}}).
-Unlike previous migrations between cryptographic algorithms, this migration gives us the foresight that traditional cryptographic algorithms will be broken in the future, but will remain strong in the interim, the only uncertainty is around the timing.
+Unlike previous migrations between cryptographic algorithms, this migration gives us the foresight that traditional cryptographic algorithms will be broken in the future, but will remain strong in the interim; the only uncertainty is around the timing.
 But there are also some novel challenges.
 For instance, the aggressive migration timelines may require deploying Post-Quantum Cryptography (PQC) algorithms before their implementations have been fully hardened or certified, and dual-algorithm data protection may be desirable over a longer time period to hedge against security vulnerabilities and other implementation flaws in the new implementations.

 Cautious implementers may opt to combine cryptographic algorithms in such a way that an adversary would need to break all of them simultaneously to compromise the protected data.
 These mechanisms are referred to as "Post-Quantum/Traditional (PQ/T) Hybrids" {{RFC9794}}.